Wei Jingzong

-Wei Jingzong (魏敬宗; born 28 January 1995) is a Chinese footballer currently playing as a midfielder for Wuhan Jiangcheng.
+Wei Jingzong (魏敬宗; born 28 January 1995) is a Chinese footballer last played as a midfielder for Wuhan Jiangcheng.

 Club career

 Wei Jingzong would play for the Hubei youth team that studied abroad for their training, where he remained to start his professional football career when he joined third tier Portuguese football club Felgueiras 1932.
 He would have loan periods with Oliveira do Hospital and Shandong Luneng before permanently returning to China with second tier club Cangzhou Mighty Lions on 1 March 2018.

 On 28 February 2020, Wei would join second tier football club Zhejiang.
 After only one season he would loaned out to another second tier club in Sichuan Jiuniu on 31 July 2021.